wenzeslaus/python-grass-addon/README.md

     cd python-grass-addon

-Start GRASS GIS, from command line, using the North Carolina dataset:
+Start GRASS GIS, from command line, using the North Carolina sample dataset:

     grass7

-Run (supposing that you are already in GRASS command line):
+Run (supposing that you are already in a GRASS GIS session) on command line:

     ipython notebook